migrodcab/songs2you/dataset/README.txt

 -----------

-    This dataset contains music artists, albums and songs information retreived from using web scraping on http://www.allmusic.com
+    This dataset contains music artists, albums and songs information retrieved from performing web scraping on http://www.allmusic.com

     The dataset was created for a college work for the subject 'Acceso Inteligente a la Información' of the department